-The member of staff conducting the search should explain to the pupil why they are being searched, how and where the search is going to take place and give them the opportunity to ask any questions, seeking cooperation at all times.
+The member of staff conducting the search should explain to the pupil why they (or their belongings) are being searched, how and where the search is going to take place and give them the opportunity to ask any questions, seeking co-operation at all times.
 Any refusal to co-operate requires discussion with the headteacher about possible sanctions and next steps.